 Examines the prehistoric and historic archaeology of the Pacific Northwest.
 Traces the development of Native American cultural groups from their origins to the present, using archaeological, linguistic, and ethnographic data.
+Sp plores the effects of European contact.
 Sp

 ANTH232 Native North Americans